MERCorg/merc/tools/mcrl2/README.md

 # Caching

+The `cc` crate does not support incremental compilation for all targets.
 Since the C++ code is slow to compile due to the heavy usage of templated code in header files it can be useful to install `sccache` with `cargo install sccache` and define the `RUSTC_WRAPPER=sccache` environment variable.
 This can be put into `.bashrc` for a more permanent solution.
 This cache will speed up both Rust and C++ compilation.